kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 Heat diffusion on a stick
 ```

-Our goal is to understand how the temperature evolve as a function of $x$ and $t$.
+Our goal is to understand how the initial temperature, $u(x,t)$, evolve as a function of $x$ and $t$.
 In some special cases, we can add convective process (advection) and radiation to the problem but we will keep it simple for now.

 According to {eq}`Heatmath`, we can rewrite it to